 - Don’t get carried away with that variety of personas and do stick with the main ones.
 Setting priority is important because you’ll need to keep perfecting them and it’s better that you have a couple of awesome personas than a dozen of lame ones.
 To figure out which are the main ask yourselves choose those who either bring more profit or are in majority or are in business priority.

 - Don’t open a clone factory.
-Every time you feel like you want to make a new persona think how she would be different from the ones you already have.
+Every time you feel like you want to make a new persona think how it would be different from the ones you already have.
 Look at the difference in behavior and goals.

 - Do remove unnecessary details unless they add that flavor that makes you believe this persona is real.
 Photo and authentic name could be among worthy ones.
 What influence would other details have on the way you design your product?
 Keep asking this question every time you want to add a new feature to your persona.

 - Do use a good photo and a suitable name.
 If you don’t believe the persona exists, there’ll be no magic.

 All in all, treat your persona as a person but keep in mind her abstract nature.
 If you're still not sure whether your need personas in your organization, read these 3 reasons.
 Once you settled with this, season your knowledge with some more tips on creating personas and you’re good to go with building a customer journey map.
 Fortunately for you, UXPressia has a lot to offer.
 Like a mind-blowing persona building tool!
 Go ahead and start making personas and maps now with UXPressia!